-· instil in you an enthusiasm for Chemistry and an appreciation of is application in different contexts;

-• involve you in an intellectually stimulating and satisfying experience of learning and studying in a supportive environment;

-• enable you to establish an appreciation of the importance and sustainability of the chemical sciences in an industrial, academic, economic, environmental and social context.

-• develop a range of appropriate generic skills of value in chemical and non-chemical employment.
-The main aims of the MChem degree are:

-• provide you with a broad and balanced knowledge and understanding of key chemical concepts;

-$\cdot$ develop your range of practical skills so that you can understand and assess risks and work safely and competently in the laboratory;

-• develop your ability to apply standard methodology to the solution of problems in chemistry;

-• provide you with a knowledge and skills base from which you can proceed to graduate employment or to further studies in chemistry or multi-disciplinary areas involving chemistry.

-$\cdot$ to extend your comprehension of key chemical concepts and so provide you with an in-depth understanding of specialised areas of chemistry;

-$\cdot$ to develop your ability to plan and carry out experiments independently as well as your ability to assess the outcomes and significance of such experiments;

-$\cdot$ to develop your ability to adapt and apply methodologies to the solution of unfamiliar types of problems;

-• to instil in you an awareness of advances at the forefront of the chemical sciences;

-• to prepare you effectively for professional employment or research degrees in the chemical sciences.
+- · instil in you an enthusiasm for Chemistry and an appreciation of is application in different contexts; - · involve you in an intellectually stimulating and satisfying experience of learning and studying in a supportive environment; - enable you to establish an appreciation of the importance and sustainability of the chemical sciences in an industrial, academic, economic, environmental and social context. - develop a range of appropriate generic skills of value in chemical and non-chemical employment.
+The main aims of the Bachelor's degree are: - provide you with a broad and balanced knowledge and understanding of key chemical concepts; - develop your range of practical skills so that you can understand and assess risks and work safely and competently in the laboratory; - · develop your ability to apply standard methodology to the solution of problems in chemistry; - provide you with a knowledge and skills base from which you can proceed to graduate employment or to further studies in chemistry or multi-disciplinary areas involving chemistry.